HonkingGoose/git-gosling/docs/git_sandbox/fetching_changes_merging_git_pull.md

 This section explains how you can update your local repository.

 :::tip
-Your GitHub repository is the `origin/main` remote on your local workstation.
+Your GitHub repository is the `origin` remote on your local workstation.

 Use `git remote --verbose` to verify your remotes.
 :::